coltoneshaw/Mattermost-SQL-Queries/README.md

 ## Monthly Active Users

 Monthly active users show the number of users who have interacted with Mattermost within the last month (31 days).
+The `status` table is what drives the online / offline indicator within Mattermost.
+So, any conditions that would change the status there would update this table.

 Replace the `MonthlyMillisecond` with the current time in milli minus 31 days (`2678400000`).